mesosphere/marathon/docs/docs/command-line-flags.md

     during mesos-slave restarts and Marathon scheduler failover.
 See the description of `--failover_timeout`.
 * <span class="label label-default">v0.16.0</span> `--enable_features` (Optional.
 Default: None):
     Enable the selected features.
+Options to use:
-Currently only "vips" can be used to enable networking VIP integration in the UI.
+    - "vips" can be used to enable the networking VIP integration UI.
+    - "task_killing" can be used to enable the TASK_KILLING state in Mesos (0.28 or later)
-    Example: `--enable_features vips`
+    Example: `--enable_features vips,task_killing`
 * `--executor` (Optional.
 Default: "//cmd"): Executor to use when none is specified.
 * `--failover_timeout` (Optional.
 Default: 604800 seconds (1 week)): The